Tour Code : EN-011

 Izmir (2) - Movenpick Izmir 5*

-Note: Sample hotels are confirmed on the date of booking in case of availability.
-Otherwise, reservations are made in similar hotels.
+Note: If available, sample hotels are confirmed on the booking date.
+Otherwise, booking in similar hotels.

 Istanbul